 If your home is located within or adjacent to wildlands or if you are considering building a home in the urban-wildland interface, you will want to consider the possibility of wildland fire.
-Fires have shaped the western landscape for centuries and the Helena area is part of a fire dependent ecosystem.
+Fires have shaped the western landscape for centuries and much of Montana is part of a fire dependent ecosystem.
 Fire is a natural process that will happen at some time in our dry, arid climate.
 As a homeowner, what you do with your home and with the property immediately surrounding your home, can make the difference if a wildland fire occurs near you.
 Recent research by Jack Cohen, a research scientist at the Fire Sciences Laboratory in Missoula, has demonstrated that home ignitability, rather than wildland fuels, is the principle cause of home losses during urban-wildland interface fires.
 The key components to help make your home defensible are design elements, elimination of flammable roofing materials such as cedar shingles, and reducing the presence of burnable vegetation (debris, wood piles, shrubs, wood decks) immediately adjacent to your home.
-The enclosed Firewise Landscaping for Woodland Homes will give you some suggestions and recommends native plant species that are fire resistant.
-It should be noted that crested wheatgrass (Agropyron cristatum) is mistakenly listed as a native plant.
-It is not and we do not recommend its use.

 What about seed mixes?

 Almost all commercially available wildflower mixes ("meadow in a can") contain both natives and non-natives, and many include weedy species.
 Recent research has demonstrated that many mixes are improperly labeled and contain weeds.
 We do not recommend planting pre-packaged wildflower seed mixes because it is difficult to determine what is really in the mix and the relative percentages of each species.
 Mixes often contain a high percentage of species that are outside their natural ranges.
 We suggest buying individual native wildflower seeds or customizing your own mix.
 Many wildflower species may only be available in single-seed form anyway.
 If you are buying packaged wildflower seeds, remember that "adapted to Montana" is not the same as "native to Montana" and may indicate the presence of non-native species.

 What should I avoid?